UPPMAX/uppmax_intro_day_1/docs/evaluations/20240827/survey_feedback.md

 - I really liked that the course started with very basic commands and getting to know how to move around in the remote desktop and the terminal.
-I think that the time to do the exercises was sufficient and if needed we always got help to overcome any errors occuring.
+I think that the time to do the exercises was sufficient and if needed we always got help to overcome any errors occurring.
 The smaller groups made it also easier to help each other and to all manage to be at the same page.
 - Thanks a lot for today.
 - It was a good course to start using uppmax.
 The explanations were clear.